The arbitration process for access to land

 If mediation is unsuccessful in achieving agreement between the parties, the matter proceeds to arbitration.
 Arbitration is a more formal dispute resolution process where an arbitrator hears each party, examines and evaluates the facts and evidence, and makes a determination to resolve the dispute.

 The arbitrator who acted as mediator in the unsuccessful mediation cannot be used for the arbitration stage unless all parties (including the arbitrator) give their written consent.
 If this consent is not given, the parties may agree to appoint a substitute arbitrator.
-If the parties cannot agree on a substitute arbitrator within 7 days of the mediation being terminated, MEG may appoint an arbitrator.
+If the parties cannot agree on a substitute arbitrator within 7 days of the mediation being terminated, NSW Resources may appoint an arbitrator.

 Conduct of arbitration